tedneward/Azgaarnoth/Races/Halves.md

 ### Half-elvish Racial Feats

-#### Elven Accuracy
-*Prerequisite: Elf or half-elf*

-The accuracy of elves is legendary, especially that of elf archers and spellcasters.
-You have uncanny aim with attacks that rely on precision rather than brute force.
-You gain the following benefits:

-* Increase your Dexterity, Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20

-* Whenever you have advantage on an attack roll using Dexterity, Intelligence, Wisdom, or Charisma, you can reroll one of the dice once.

-#### Everybody's Friend
-*Prerequisite: Half-elf*

-You develop your magnetic personality to ease your way through the world.
-You gain the following benefits:

-* Increase your Charisma score by 1, up to a maximum of 20.

-* You gain proficiency in Deception and Persuasion skills.
-If you’re already proficient in either skill, your proficiency bonus is doubled for any check you make with that skill.

-#### Prodigy
-*Prerequisite: Half-elf, half-orc or human*

-You have a knack for learning new things.
-You gain the following benefits:

-You gain one skill proficiency of your choice, one tool proficiency of your choice, and fluency in one language of your choice.

-Choose one skill in which you have proficiency.
-You gain expertise with that skill, which means your proficiency bonus is doubled for any ability check you make with it.
-The skill you choose must be one that isn't already benefiting from a feature, such as Expertise, that doubles your proficiency bonus

 ## Half-Orcs
 When alliances between humans and orcs are sealed by marriages, half-orcs are born.
 Some half-orcs rise to become proud chiefs of orc tribes, their human blood giving them an edge over their full-blooded orc rivals.
 Some venture into the world to prove their worth among humans and other more civilized races.
 Many of these become adventurers, achieving greatness for their mighty deeds and notoriety for their barbaric customs and savage fury.